Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes

-Our novel approach combines the benefits of high-accuracy triangulation and deflectometry approaches, high-speed (14Hz up to 250Hz), and high pixel-resolution (1 megapixel), which eventually enables the motion-robust measurement of mixed reflectance scenes.
+Our novel approach combines the benefits of high-accuracy triangulation and deflectometry approaches, has high speed (14Hz up to 250Hz), and high pixel count (1 megapixel), which enables the motion-robust measurement of mixed reflectance scenes.
 To the best of our knowledge, a robust solution to this problem with high accuracy has not been demonstrated so far.
-Our paper presents the first step towards a novel concept that could potentially enable a new wave of 3D sensors.
+Our work presents the first step towards a novel concept that could enable a new wave of 3D sensors.
 Imagine the measurement of real-life scenes like the interior of a car or a living room.
-These scenes have a mix of specular objects like mirrors, shiny displays, as well as diffuse objects like walls, cloth, and furniture.
-A 3D sensor that allows for the shape estimation of such scenes could potentially enable novel high-accuracy imaging applications in VR/MR, enabling users to precisely grasp small objects like a pen or button, or small robots or drones to navigate through the most crowded and complicated environments.
-It can also help in medical applications like enabling surgical machines to make accurate cuts even on shiny and moving objects like an open heart.
+These scenes have a mix of specular objects like mirrors and shiny displays and diffuse objects like walls, cloth, and furniture.
+A 3D sensor that allows for the shape estimation of such scenes could potentially enable novel high-accuracy imaging applications in VR/MR, enabling users to precisely grasp small objects like a pen or button, or assist small robots or drones to navigate through the most crowded and complicated environments.
+It can also help in medical applications like enabling surgical machines to make accurate cuts even on shiny and moving objects such as an open heart.
 Such scene-independent, high-speed, and precise 3D sensing has a broader impact, and stakeholders from different fields can profit from this.